Mississippi was one of the first states to legalize sports betting in 2018 after the repeal of PASPA by the US Supreme Court.

 - Use an Ocean Casino promo code to play casino games for real money.

-Mississippi sports betting was first studied in 2014 as the House Gaming Committee put together a task force to study the industry.
+Sports betting in Mississippi was first studied in 2014 as the House Gaming Committee put together a task force to study the industry.
 It became clear at that time that the state was wanting to launch sports betting, but it was still illegal by federal law.

 Daily fantasy sports were legalized in 2017, and it opened the door for sports betting to be legalized as well.
 When the US Supreme Court lifted the federal ban in 2018, the Mississippi Gaming Commission released sports betting regulations almost instantly.